Architecture Design Studies

 Discover what you'll learn, what you'll study, and how you'll be taught and assessed.

-Year one consists of compulsory modules, in which you will be introduced to the history and evolution of Architecture, developing foundational knowledge of the concepts and theories that will form the basis of the rest of your studies.
+In year one, you will be introduced to the history and evolution of Architecture, developing foundational knowledge of the concepts and theories that will form the basis of the rest of your studies.
 We will look at the technology and principles of construction and structural design.
-Half of your module credits will be taken in studio design, enabling you to appreciate creative design process and learn architectural conventions.
+Studio design modules will enable you to appreciate creative design process and learn architectural conventions.

-Year two has two strands, a continuation of your understanding of architectural processes and context, and a number of additional courses that you have the opportunity to choose.
+Year two has two strands: a continuation of your understanding of architectural processes and context, and a number of additional modules that you have the opportunity to choose.
 These courses are drawn from outside of the School of Architecture and feature sociology, planning, geography and psychology.
-You will take two of these optional modules in semester one.

 Year three continues to develop core architectural understanding while more optional modules allow further broadening of student interests.
 A core module in third year is a two-semester dissertation course in which students can devote significant time to researching an area of particular interest to the student, something both useful in itself and potentially important to moving toward employment opportunities or further study at postgraduate level.